Geofiction and History

 - The fierce rivals of the Namor, the Carthatruscans, fought the upstart empire for centuries before finally succumbing.

-- At the peak of its power, also look at, RC Foam a volcanic eruption devastated the local try, Team Losi area and caused an eventual split in the empire - one part in the north, one part in the south.
+- At the peak of its power, look at, Soft Fruit Cheesecake a volcanic eruption devastated the local consider, Free Crochet Pattern area and caused an eventual split in the empire - one part in the north, one part in the south.

 And so on.
 Can you see where I borrowed from actual Roman history, and still created enough original content to make the history unique?
 You can go even further and use real history as a very loose template, far less associated with real history than the scenario above.